Statistical confidentiality and personal data protection - Access to microdata

-Examples of data in and out of the respective legal frameworks
+Examples of data in the scope and out of scope of the respective legal frameworks

 Example 1: statistically confidential personal data

-The statistical data collected through questionnaires are stored in files in which each record contains information about individual respondent.
+The statistical data collected through questionnaires are stored in files in which each record contains information about the individual respondent.
 These files are called microdata files.
-They provide the basis for the compilation of statistics or indicators.
-When these microdata files contain information about natural persons and when these persons are identifiable these data fall both in the scope of statistical confidentiality and personal data protection.
+They act as the basis for compiling statistics or indicators.
+When these files contain information about natural persons and when these persons are identifiable, these data fall both under the scope of both statistical confidentiality and personal data protection.

 Example 2: statistically confidential but not personal data

-Business data are considered confidential if they lead to disclosure of information pertaining to a particular enterprise.
-For example, aggregated turnover of a specific type of enterprise located in a given region would be considered confidential if in this region there are only 1 or 2 companies of this type.
+Business data are considered confidential if they lead to disclosure of information pertaining to a particular company.
+For example, the aggregated turnover of a specific type of company located in a given region would be considered confidential if this region only has 1 or 2 companies of this type.
 This data is subject to the statistical data protection framework (statistical confidentiality).
-These data are outside personal data protection framework because they concern legal persons.
+These data are outside the personal data protection framework because they involve legal persons.